1. Introduction

 6. Data Retention

-Account Information: retained for the duration of your subscription and for a reasonable period thereafter for legal, audit, and operational purposes.
+Account Information: retained for the duration of your subscription and thereafter only as reasonably necessary for billing, audit, security, legal, and account-recovery purposes.

-Documentation Records: retained according to your configured retention settings, subject to legal requirements.
+Documentation Records: retained according to your configured retention settings, active subscription status, export activity, legal hold requirements, and other criteria reasonably necessary to provide the Service.

 You are responsible for ensuring retention periods align with your regulatory requirements.